When traveling in Japan, it is always interesting to watch Japanese sports or play sports yourself.

 Check out our menu of cycling-related activities to experience in Japan!

 Although cycling usually accompanies danger in Japan, there are also excellent cycling courses at the countryside sightseeing spots.
 The most popular cycling course is “Shimanami Kaido (Shimanami Sea Route)” in western Japan.
-This course is called “Holy Land of the Cyclist” and many cyclists visit from all over the world.

 It is a course that connects Honshu ‘s Onomichi City (Hiroshima Prefecture) and Shikoku’ s Imabari City (Ehime Prefecture) about 75 kilometers (about 60 kilometers in a straight line distance).